7 min read

 Geography

 Expanding your dog's competitive horizons requires deeply tactical geographic planning.
-True professionals do not simply enter local shows out of convenience or habit — they map out strategic international campaigns that maximize CACIB collection efficiency while minimizing travel burden on the dog.
-Central and Eastern Europe is particularly valuable for campaign efficiency: Slovakia, Czech Republic, Hungary, Poland, and Austria are geographically close, shows frequently run on consecutive weekends, and a single circuit trip can yield CACIBs in three different countries under different judges — satisfying multiple FCI International Champion requirements in one journey.
-Understanding the subtle differences in how regional judges interpret breed standards, and which countries' competitive fields are strongest in your specific breed, is the intelligence that transforms a string of show entries into a coherent championship campaign.
-Use our Show Directory to map the international circuit and identify the shows that serve your campaign strategy best.
+True professionals do not simply enter local shows out of convenience — they map out strategic international campaigns that maximize CACIB collection efficiency while minimizing travel burden on the dog.
+Central and Eastern Europe is particularly valuable for campaign efficiency: Slovakia, Czech Republic, Hungary, Poland, and Austria are geographically close, shows frequently run on consecutive weekends, and a single circuit trip can yield CACIBs in three different countries under different judges.
+Understanding the subtle differences in how regional judges interpret breed standards is the intelligence that transforms a string of show entries into a coherent championship campaign.
+Use our exhibition portals directory to map the international circuit and identify the shows that serve your geographic strategy best.

 S